zachborboa/util/extensions/keep_tabs_open/README.md

 # Keep Tabs Open

+Continually check and ensure select pages are open.

 New window icon from Glyphicons Halflings (http://glyphicons.com/).

 "Includes over 250 glyphs in font format from the Glyphicon Halflings set.
 Glyphicons Halflings are normally not